Micro Focus File Formats

 The sequential files may be divided into two groups, Line Sequential and Record Sequential.
 The Line Sequential files are associated with ASCII/Text files and usually contain variable length records with a record separator value (this may be a one or two byte value) between each record.
 Depending on how a Line Sequential file is created it could have fixed length records with spaces as the trailing pad characters.

-A Record Sequential file may contain fixed records or variable length records.
-The record sequential files with fixed length are a series of concatenated records or data strings of a predefined length without record separator values between each record.
+A Record Sequential file may contain fixed-length records or variable-length records.
+The record sequential files with fixed-length records are a series of concatenated records or data strings of a predefined length without record separator values between each record.
 The first byte of the first record starts at the first byte of the file.

-A record sequential file with variable length is a series of concatenated records or data strings of varying lengths without record separator values between each record.
+A record sequential file with variable-length records is a series of concatenated records or data strings of varying lengths without record separator values between each record.
 Each record is preceded by a record descriptor word (RDW) that defines the length of the record that follows.
 A Micro Focus header record is placed at the start of the file when the file is created.
-Micro Focus,

 Data is stored in records with predefined, fixed lengths concatenated into a contiguous string of data from the beginning to the end of the file.
 The file size must be a multiple of the record length.
 Record separator byes are not used.
 There is no Micro Focus header record.
 The record length is determined by the record definition in the COBOL program.
 When using MFE or ES/MTO Batch Facility and the file utility programs the record length is determined from the catalog or the LRECL value included with the JCL.
 The Data File Converter (DFCONV) uses a filename.PRO file to store the file information.
 If the .PRO file does not exist the user is prompted for the file information and this information is then stored in a .PRO file.